 I have noticed that I receive many e-mails with the same questions, so I have started to post the most frequent questions – and of course the answers to them – for everyone to read for free.
 As this section might already answer many of your questions, I invite you to browse these FAQ before you contact me about your case.
-If you do decide to contact me, you can increase your chances of getting a response by using the “Make a Donation” button on the top right hand corner of this blog.
+If you do decide to contact me, you can increase your chances of getting a response by supporting this blog.

 1. Is it true that you are on sabbatical?